-3. Tell students that they are going to do something that scientists who study the sea do: represent how the usual sea level in different places has changed over time.
-Distribute City Sea Level Change (English | Spanish) to students.
-Explain that they will be making a bar graph to show how the usual sea level has changed for different cities between 1920 and 2020.
-This information could be important for protecting people, animals, and plants.
+3. Tell students that they are going to do something that scientists who study the sea do: analyze how Earth's Mean Sea Level has changed over time.
+Distribute Global Sea Level Change (English | Spanish) to students.
+Explain that they will be plotting the change in global Mean Sea Level for various years relative to 1920.
+This information could be important for protecting people and other living things.